This flavorful shrimp curry is made with coconut milk. Ready in just 30 minutes, it's ideal for a quick weeknight

-- In a large saucepan, heat the avocado oil over medium-high heat, about 2 minutes.
+- In a large saucepan, heat the avocado oil over medium-high heat, for about 2 minutes.

-- Add the onion and the kosher salt and cook, stirring often, until the onion is soft, about 5 minutes.
+- Add the onion and the kosher salt and cook, stirring often, until the onion is soft, for about 5 minutes.

 - Add the garlic, ginger, and curry powder.
-Cook, stirring, 1 more minute.
+Cook, stirring, for 1 more minute.

 - Stir in the coconut milk.
 Bring to a gentle boil over medium-high heat.
-Add the shrimp and cook, uncovered, occasionally stirring gently, until shrimp is pink and opaque, about 5 minutes.
+Add the shrimp and cook, uncovered, occasionally stirring gently, until the shrimp is pink and opaque, about 5 minutes.